tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A server which negotiates a version of TLS prior to TLS 1.3 MUST set ServerHello.version and MUST NOT send the "supported_versions" extension.
 A server which negotiates TLS 1.3 MUST respond by sending a "supported_versions" extension containing the selected version value (0x0304).
 It MUST set the ServerHello.legacy_version field to 0x0303 (TLS 1.2).

-Clients MUST check for this extension prior to processing the rest of the ServerHello (although they will have to parse the ServerHello in order to read the extension).
+After checking ServerHello.random to determine if the server handshake message is a ServerHello or HelloRetryRequest, clients MUST check for the "supported_versions" extension prior to processing the rest of the ServerHello.
+This will require clients to parse the ServerHello in order to read the extension.
 If this extension is present, clients MUST ignore the ServerHello.legacy_version value and MUST use only the "supported_versions" extension to determine the selected version.
 If the